Tinnitus Treatment

 • Blood Vessel Condition - Those who experience tinnitus as a rushing, humming or pulsing sound—especially when exercising, lying down, or standing up—may experience their tinnitus due to high blood pressure or another blood vessel issue.
 In treating the blood vessel condition, tinnitus may subside.

-• Changing Medications - Especially if your tinnitus started when you went on a new medication, it may be possible to identify a prescription or OTC medication as the underlying cause of your tinnitus.
-It may be that switching to a different medication or changing the dosage will alleviate the tinnitus.
+• Changing Medications - Especially if it started when you went on a new medication, it may be possible to identify a prescription or OTC medication as the underlying cause.
+It may be that switching to a different medication or changing the dosage will alleviate the problem.

 Tinnitus Due to Hearing Loss

-Most cases of tinnitus are accompanied by hearing loss, though some people have tinnitus without hearing loss.
+Most cases are accompanied by hearing loss, though some people have it without hearing loss.
 It is thought that hearing loss may promote tinnitus because the damaged stereocilia in the inner ear continue to “leak” signals to the brain, presenting the commonly heard “ringing” sound.

 More About Masking